jmitterh/group_project_2/README.md

  * [***% Daily Value***](https://www.accessdata.fda.gov/scripts/InteractiveNutritionFactsLabel/pdv.html)
  The % Daily Value (%DV) shows how much of a nutrient is in one serving of the food.
 The %DVs are based on the Daily Values for key nutrients, which are the amounts (in grams, milligrams, or micrograms) of nutrients recommended per day for Americans 4 years of age and older.
 The %DV column doesn’t add up vertically to 100%.
 Instead, the %DV is the percentage of the Daily Value for each nutrient in one serving of the food.

 ## Considerations
 **Data Restriction**
 Running the app and viewing the webpage initiates the page to fill up with data from the app.
 The data is considerably large, at about 8,000 records.
 This would often cause the app to crash, or freeze.
-We limited the amount of data being pulled from the database to the api, to about 400 records.
+We limited the amount of data being pulled from the database to the API, to about 400 records.

 To view the full dataset you must alter the query statement within the app.py, or view the data from the Postgres database.